game

 along the way, they’ll develop foundational skills in:

-they’ll also explore the “simulation hypothesis” — a modern theory with roots in ancient traditions — not as fact, but as a metaphor for asking:
+along the way they’ll intensively explore the “simulation hypothesis” — a modern theory with roots in ancient traditions — not as fact, but as a metaphor for asking:

 how do we know what is real? and what else might be possible?